UX Design

 • Include inspiring copy such as 'dream home' and 'perfect city getaway' to keep visitors engaged

-• Large, full-screen images dominated homepages
+• Keep things visual-heavy; large, full-screen images dominated homepages

 • Showcase beautiful products to capture attention before delving into the details

-• Keep the navigation menu as simple as possible
+• Keep the navigation menu as simple as possible and guide users through exploring different buidls

 Competitor 1Competitor 2Competitor 3Competitor 4Competitor 5Competitor 6